saltyrtc/chunked-dc-java/README.md

 You'll find the reports at `build/reports/jacoco/test/html/index.html`.

-## Publishing

-To publish this library to Bintray:

-    export BINTRAY_USER=...
-    export BINTRAY_KEY=...
-    ./gradlew build publish bintrayUpload

-## Signatures
+## Hashes

-Signature verification can be enabled in a project using tools like [Gradle Witness](https://github.com/WhisperSystems/gradle-witness).
+Hash verification can be enabled in a project using tools like [Gradle Witness](https://github.com/WhisperSystems/gradle-witness).
 Here are the SHA256 sums for the released versions: